4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 1. I received maintenance notification emails from the cloud platform.
 Will my site be down through the maintenance?

-   You receive email notifications either because you previously subscribed to future maintenance activities of a scale unit or is enlisted by the platform.
+   You receive email notifications either because you previously subscribed to future maintenance activities of a scale unit or are enlisted by the platform.

    As illustrated above, the PaaS maintenance process is designed be transparent to cloud customers.